jfrog/log-analytics-splunk/README.md

 ``openssl rand -hex 32``

 #### Artifactory ⎈:
-For Artifactory installation, Fill in the .env_artifactory file with correct values.
+For Artifactory installation, download the .env file from [here](https://raw.githubusercontent.com/jfrog/log-analytics-splunk/master/.env_jfrog).
+Fill in the .env_jfrog file with correct values.

 * **JF_PRODUCT_DATA_INTERNAL**: Helm based installs will already have this defined based upon the underlying docker images.
 Not a required field for k8s installation
 * **SPLUNK_COM_PROTOCOL**: HTTP Scheme, http or https